Kamaal the Abstract: Release and promotion

 Q-Tip began recording for the album after being signed to Arista Records by record executive Clive Davis.
-However, he was left to lobby the progressive project to Arista's new administration after Davis left the label.
-Originally scheduled for an October 23, 2001 release date, and later pushed back to April 23, 2002, the album was shelved by Arista, doubting its commercial potential.
+However, he was left to lobby the progressive project to Arista's new administration, led by L.A.
+Reid, after Davis left the label.
+Originally scheduled for an October 23, 2001, release date, and later pushed back to April 23, 2002, the album was shelved by Arista, doubting its commercial potential.
 It was originally set to be released with the title Abstractions, which served as the title for the album's promo LP (2001).
 Q-Tip later said in an interview for The Village Voice:

 Q-Tip was upset over the album's shelving and felt that although Reid did not know how to market it, his label released OutKast's Speakerboxxx/The Love Below in 2003: "[T]hose are the kinds of sounds that are on Kamaal the Abstract.
 Maybe even a little more out [than OutKast].
 Kamaal was just me, guerrilla".
 While it did not receive an official release, advanced promotional copies made their way into the public, leaking to the Internet.

 In 2006, Q-Tip announced that he was in negotiations to regain control of the album from Arista/BMG and planned on officially releasing it in 2007.
 On July 1, 2009, Jive Records announced that it would release the album through its Battery imprint.
 The U.S. compact disc release was issued with the bonus track "Make It Work", and the double LP release was that song and "Damn You're Cool".
 "Barely in Love" was released on September 1, 2009, as the album's first single.
 Kamaal the Abstract subsequently debuted at number 77 on the U.S. Billboard 200 chart, selling 6,000 copies in its first week.
 It also peaked at number 32 on the Top R&B/Hip-Hop Albums, at number 12 on the Independent Albums, and at number 17 on the Top Rap Albums chart.